IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/decision-graphs/consider-when-node.rst

 Consider and When Nodes
 =======================

-``[consider]`` and ``[when]`` nodes are similar to :doc:`ask node`, but instead of asking the user what to do, they look at the current :any:`Tags Value`.
+``[consider]`` and ``[when]`` nodes are similar to :doc:`ask-node`, but instead of asking the user what to do, they look at the current :any:`Tags Value`.
 Use these nodes to avoid asking questions whose answers can be inferred from information the questionnaire already has.
 While both nodes look at the :any:`Tags Value`, ``when`` nodes are able to look at any combination of values, while ``consider`` nodes provide a more syntactically pleasent way of examining a single slot.

 Both nodes provide an ``else`` sub-node, which is selected when none of the other options matches.
 These nodes are similar to the ``if`` and ``switch`` keywords in other languages.